 WHAT I RENT:

 I should start off explaining that I love to shoot with prime lenses.
 I am constantly changing lenses throughout the day.
 I love how each lenses brings a different element of beauty.
-I’m also still using the EF lenses with the R6 because I’m not ready to drop a load of money on the New models yet and I know I just love the ones I’ve used.
-Especially the 85mm because it’s what gives my images the Kara Hanes look.
+I’m also still using a few EF lenses with the R6 because I’m investing slowly and they are also pretty hard to find right now.

 For those of you who don’t understand what different lenses are used for I’m going to break things down a little bit for you.